 Although shopping may not be the top priority of your Kenyan vacation, there's no doubt that souvenirs are an excellent way of taking your memories home with you.
 In recent years, Nairobi has earned itself a reputation for being unsafe, and as such many visitors choose to bypass the capital in favor of the country's rural game reserves and coastal resorts.
 However, while it's true that one needs to exercise a certain level of common sense whilst exploring Nairobi, there are plenty of places that offer pleasant and rewarding shopping opportunities.

 Like most major capitals, Nairobi has good and bad areas, and a little forward planning goes a long way towards ensuring that your experience is a positive one.
 Generally speaking, markets and shops on the city's outskirts are less crowded, less overwhelming and often better value.
-In this article, we look at a few of the best options for the discerning souvenir shopper, focusing on places that specialise in high quality items designed to be both beautiful and unique.
+In this article, we look at a few of the best options for the discerning souvenir shopper, focusing on places that specialize in high-quality items designed to be both beautiful and unique.

 Located in the affluent suburb of Karen, Marula Studios boutique is a haven for Kenyan-produced arts and crafts.
 From beaded bags and belts to clothing inspired by African tribal motifs, many of the items on sale are created by established Kenyan artists and designers; while others are the product of art workshops held to benefit the disadvantaged residents of Nairobi's slums.
 Perhaps the most innovative of the shop's offerings are its signature artworks fashioned from recycled flip-flops.